 - Continuous training in the field of oncology.

-IRST is a young and emerging Institute whose energy and passion spills over onto the many dedicated and dynamic physicians, scientists and research managers operating in a highly-tuned environment where the onus is on finding, observing, hypothesizing, studying and resolving the many issues inherent to the complex, constantly evolving and multifaceted nature of cancer.
+IRST is a young and emerging Institute whose energy and passion spill over onto the many dedicated and dynamic physicians, scientists and research managers operating in a highly tuned environment where the onus is on finding, observing, hypothesising, studying and resolving the many issues inherent to the complex, constantly evolving and multifaceted nature of cancer.

-Research, alongside healthcare, is one of the fundamental pillars of IRST and focuses on the following main areas: basic science, translational research, clinical research and personalized risk assessment.
+Research, alongside healthcare, is one of the fundamental pillars of IRST and focuses on the following main areas: basic science, translational research, clinical research and personalised risk assessment.

 These areas are key to designing specific lines of research and development around which projects and studies are based focusing on:

-- Appropriateness, outcomes, drug value and organizational models for the continuity of diagnostic-therapeutic pathways in oncology.
+- Appropriateness, outcomes, drug value and organisational models for the continuity of diagnostic-therapeutic pathways in oncology.

 - Innovative therapies, phase I-III clinical trials and therapeutic strategy trials based on preclinical models, oncoimmunological mechanisms and nanovectors.

-- Precision, gender and ethnicity-based medicine and geroscience: genetic-molecular mechanisms in the development, characterization and treatment of tumors.
+- Precision, gender and ethnicity-based medicine and geroscience: genetic-molecular mechanisms in the development, characterisation and treatment of tumours.

-- Genetics and environment in the development and progression of tumors and inhibitory mechanisms.
+- Genetics and environment in the development and progression of tumours and inhibitory mechanisms.
 Exposomics and primary and secondary prevention.